Small Business Resources

 Established in 2006, the New Mexico Consortium (NMC) partners with Los Alamos National Laboratory in order to develop, implement and continually improve models that encourage and support collaborative research across its partner institutions, including the University of New Mexico, New Mexico State University and the New Mexico Institute of Mining and Technology.
 The NMC coordinates and leads collaborative research programs, supports economic development, organizes meetings, workshops and conferences, provides meeting facilities, and develops science outreach efforts.

 Contact: Dr. Steven Buelow, Chief Executive Officer, 505.412.4186, [bot protected email address]

-Creative Startups’ accelerator program is uniquely suited to startups scaling not just in their region, but across the world.
+Creative Startups’ accelerator programs are uniquely suited to startups scaling not just in their region, but across the world.
 Targeting the creative economy, its curriculum is based on the design-thinking concepts and the lean startup method.

 Contact: Alice Loy, Co-founder and CEO, 505.263.5180, [bot protected email address]